addcheco/Course-Project-Getting-and-Cleaning-Data/CodeBook.md

 -**Second, indepdent data set made with average of each variable for each activity and each subject**

-      -CompleteData (180 rows, 88 columns) summarizes BeautifulData by taking mean of each acitivity and subject
+      -FinalData (180 rows, 88 columns) summarizes BeautifulData by taking mean of each acitivity and subject

-      -Export 'CompleteData' into 'CompleteData.txt' file
+      -Export 'FinalData' into 'FinalData.txt' file

       -